learning-toolbox/viridi/packages/viridi/README.md

 ## Why Vite

 Viridi has to be used with a build tool since it only handles "building" your markdown files.
 We evaluated a handful of options and decided that the ViteJS aligned closest with our goals of staying unobtrusive to your pick of web technology and providing you with fantastic DX with little to no configuration to support your workflow.
 Vite can handle building SPA, SSR, or SSG applications (although the latter two are still experimental at the time of this writing).
-We are working towards extracting the core logic of Viridi so that it can be used with other build tools (e.g. Snowpack) and maybe with any build tools?
+We are working towards extracting the core logic of Viridi so that it can be used with other build tools (e.g. Snowpack) and maybe without any build tools?